CERN/TIGRE/Frontispiece/Gallery.md

  ![im](https://raw.githubusercontent.com/AnderBiguri/PhDThesis/master/Applications/FBP_OSSART_TVz2.png)

 Columns: FBP, OS-SART (20 iterations) and OS-ASD-POCS (20 iterations, 20 TV iterations each).
-The red squares in the first row show sthe location of the zoomed-in areas from the second and third row.
+The red squares in the first row shows the location of the zoomed-in areas from the second and third row.

 Special thanks to the Diamond Light Source, specially Michele Darrow and Imanol Luengo for sharing this dataset.

 ### Conventional micro-CT

-**Source of iamge:** Ander Biguri's PhD thesis, page 96.
+**Source of image:** Ander Biguri's PhD thesis, page 96.

 **Description:** [SophiaBeads Dataset](https://zenodo.org/record/16474) are acquired specifically for testing and comparing reconstruction methods for X-ray computed tomography.\
 The sample is a plastic tube with a diameter of 25 mm, filled with uniform Soda-Lime Glass (SiO2-Na2O) beads of diameters 2.5 mm (with standard deviation 0.1 mm). [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16474.svg)](https://doi.org/10.5281/zenodo.16474)\
-The dataset is recosntructed with FDK and CGLS and the image profile shown over an arbitrary path.
+The dataset is reconstructed with FDK and CGLS and the image profile shown over an arbitrary path.

 ![im](https://raw.githubusercontent.com/AnderBiguri/PhDThesis/master/Applications/sophiaFDKCGLS.png)